November 18, 2021

 Strengthen personal relationships

 Surely, it is difficult to replace face-to-face interactions as a way to build a relationship.
 Onsite, you get to intimately understand how your colleagues work.
 You know their strengths and weaknesses.
 Friday night bondings contribute greatly to the working relationship.
 Still, there are ways to strengthen the bond in a remote setup.
 Take turns conducting a house tour.
 Show off hobbies and reading lists.
 Introduce your family and pets.
 If you used to have breakfast meetings, bring breakfast to an online meeting anyway.
 Apart from online drinks and games, the work-from-home setup offers new and more personal insight into the lives of your colleagues: their home life.
+We have extended these activities outside of the Stratpoint organization by organizing virtual team buildings for our team and the customer’s to get to know each other and establish a relationship outside of the project.

 Time for Agile to be agile

 In the true spirit of Agile, our goal in adapting the methodology to work in today’s remote and distributed scenario is not to be perfect, but to be functional.
 We will still be guided by the principles of the Agile Manifesto, though not to the letter.
 Face-to-face interaction is a major practice that we need to modify now that we are facing, so to speak, a few more years of socializing cautiously.
 And that’s okay — it’s not 2001 anymore.
 Even Agile practices need to be agile.
+Stratpoint’s Agile software development teams are all set to be productive and effective despite restrictions in mobility and face-to-face interactions.
+Let’s explore how we can collaborate!
+Book a meeting through the form below.